wp-plugins/easy-media-gallery/readme.txt

 `<?php echo do_shortcode('[easy-media med="231,233"]'); ?>`

 <strong>Keep in mind:</strong>
-We have created a shortcode manager that allow you to put media wherever you like with ease.
+You also can put the media wherever you like with ease using shortcode manager.
 Please learn more at:

 * [Basic Tutorials](http://ghozylab.com/plugins/frequently-asked-questions/)
 * [Youtube Channel](http://www.youtube.com/GhozyLab)